bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 Currently, the deployment is supported on Mesos.

 A complete list of requirements and the deployment procedure description can be found below.
+This is a demo case for which all the services are deployed and started.
+Then entities are added to the platform - providers, services, streams, modules and instances.
+These entities are also of the particular types necessary to solve the demo task.

 Overall Deployment Infrastructure
 --------------------------------------------

 .. warning:: The section is under development!

-The Stream Juggler platform needs the following infrastructure components to be preliminarily deployed:
+The Stream Juggler platform needs the following services to be preliminarily deployed:

 - `Apache Mesos <http://mesos.apache.org/>`_  for resource management that allows to run the system at scale and to support different types of workloads.